Whytebillionz/README.md/README.md

 - LinkedIn: [LinkedIn](https://linkedin.com/in/linkedinhandle)

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.

+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](../../issues/).

 ## Show your support
 Give a ⭐️ if you like this project!

 ## Acknowledgments
+Sir Roberts
+Oyedikamike
+Jowwy
 - Hat tip to anyone whose code was used
+Google
 - Inspiration
 - etc